eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/index.md

 - **Legal Frameworks**: Model legislation for ecosystem rights and Indigenous co-governance
 - **Economic Tools**: Hearts/Leaves integration guides and AUBI implementation
 - **Technology Standards**: Ethical AI deployment and Indigenous data sovereignty protocols
+- **Dark Sky Guidelines**: Adaptive lighting design and astronomical heritage preservation

 ### Educational Materials
 - **Training Curricula**: Indigenous facilitation and ceremonial governance programs
 - **Cultural Resources**: Traditional knowledge integration and FPIC 2.0 guides
 - **Community Toolkits**: Citizen participation and urban stewardship handbooks
 - **Youth Programs**: Seven-generation thinking and future leadership development
+- **Astronomical Education**: Indigenous astronomy and cosmic connection curricula

 ### Measurement & Evaluation
 - **Scorecard Templates**: Urban Thrivability Scorecard implementation guides
 - **Assessment Tools**: Disability and Gender Justice audit protocols
 - **Monitoring Systems**: Community-based measurement and reporting platforms
 - **Impact Evaluation**: Long-term outcome tracking and adaptive management
+- **Light Pollution Monitoring**: Sky quality measurement and astronomical visibility tracking

 ### Networking & Support
 - **Global Bioregional Network**: Connect with other implementing cities and BAZs
 - **Indigenous Leadership Circle**: Access traditional knowledge and governance wisdom
 - **Technical Assistance**: Expert support for implementation challenges
 - **Peer Learning**: Best practice sharing and collaborative problem-solving
+- **Dark Sky Networks**: Connection with International Dark-Sky Association and Indigenous astronomy communities

 [Access Complete Resources & Tools](/frameworks/bioregional-polis#resources-tools)

 ---

 **The Call**: Cities can be healers rather than harmers, regenerators rather than extractors, and homes for all life rather than human-only spaces.
-The Bioregional Polis provides the pathways, tools, and wisdom needed for this transformation.
+The Bioregional Polis provides the pathways, tools, and wisdom needed for this transformation while restoring humanity's ancient connection to the cosmos.

 **The time for regenerative urban transformation is now.
-Our cities, our communities, and our planet are calling us home to a future where human settlement heals the Earth rather than harming it.**
+Our cities, our communities, our planet, and our cosmic relationship are calling us home to a future where human settlement heals the Earth and honors the stars rather than harming both.**

-**Join us in reimagining cities as living covenants between all inhabitants of our shared bioregional home.**
+**Join us in reimagining cities as living covenants between all inhabitants of our shared bioregional home under the infinite sky.**

 ---

 **Framework Status**: This comprehensive framework synthesizes Indigenous governance wisdom, urban planning innovation, and regenerative design principles within the Global Governance Framework ecosystem.
-Version 2.1 establishes the foundational architecture with regular updates planned through Indigenous-led oversight and adaptive management.
+Version 2.2 integrates cosmic connection and dark sky preservation with regular updates planned through Indigenous-led oversight and adaptive management.

 **The infrastructure exists.
 The wisdom is available.
 The tools are ready.
-What remains is the collective commitment to choose regeneration over extraction, relationship over domination, and life over profit in our urban futures.**
+The stars are waiting.
+What remains is the collective commitment to choose regeneration over extraction, relationship over domination, and life over profit in our urban futures under the eternal cosmos.**